Changwanseo/FunVIP/tutorial/tutorial2.md

 ![image](https://github.com/user-attachments/assets/513d58df-1acd-4a3b-a81a-62ae76f98522)

-...and paste to your table managing program, such as microsoft excel
+...and paste to your spreadsheet managing software, such as Microsoft Excel

 ![image](https://github.com/user-attachments/assets/73c0fbb8-58b9-4687-a280-96661b80b8a2)